felipeCeler/dotfiles/README.md

 configs
 =======

-Some conifgs files I'm using in my linux box.
+Some conifgs files I'm using in my linux box across multiple flavors